• Skip to primary navigation

 • ¼ cup avocado oil, grapeseed oil, or other neutral flavored oil

-• 2 tablespoons water plus more for consistency/texture
+• 2 tablespoons filtered water plus more added 1 tablespoon at a time for pourable consistency/texture

 Instructions

-• Combine all of the ingredients in a food processor or blender.
+• Combine all of the ingredients plus 2 tablespoons water in a food processor or blender.
 Add more water 1 tablespoon at a time until the dressing is a pourable consistency.

 • Transfer dressing to glass jar with tight-fitting lid.